Amicus/clusterfsck/README.md

   :aws_secret_access_key: secret_key
 ```

-Otherwise, it expects you to be on an EC2 instance and not have to setup credentials.
+Otherwise, it expects keys to be present in whichever clusterfsck configuration file you're using, or to be running on an EC2 instance and not have to setup credentials.

-## Usage

 ### From Code